antske/coref_draft/README.md

 Issues
 ------
  - [ ] Mentions are not ordered at all, in contrast to the description of the algorithm by Lee et al. (2013)
+ - [ ] Only one mention of the current coreference classes should be considered as antecedent candidate.
+See _3.2.1 Mention Selection in a Given Sieve_ in Lee et al. (2013)
  - [ ] Mention attributes are not shared among mentions in the same coreference class, in contrast to the description of the algorithm by Lee et al. (2013)
  - [ ] Alpino uses two types of dependencies ("deep" and "shallow").
 Make sure these are handled correctly.
  - [ ] `global stop_words` should be a `set` (and not a global) and doesn't seem to be used consistently.